opxl/branding/README.md

-# branding
+# Branding and Resources
-Branding Images and Resources
+Branding Images and Resources for Company-Wide Use